wftech/bob-the-scheduler/README.md

 # Bob the Scheduler

 Bob the Scheduler is program used to schedule tasks.
-It plays nicely with Docker containers (or other containers) and plays nicely with file-based configurations.
+It plays nicely with Docker (or any other containers) and integrates with  file-based configurations.

 Bob's mission is to provide application developers a convenient way to schedule repeating jobs.
 It is intended to be run as PID 1 in container and spawn jobs.

 If you need more advanced tasks like running tasks in other container, check [Ofelia][ofelia] or [K8S cronjobs][k8s-cronjob].

 ## How to use